dadi/web/docs/page_specification.md

 ##### Route Constraints

-In the case of ambiguous routes it is possible to provide Rosecomb with a constraint function or datasource to check a matching route against some business logic or database records.
+In the case of ambiguous routes it is possible to provide a constraint function or datasource to check a matching route against some business logic or database records.

-Returning `true` from a constraint instructs Rosecomb that this is the correct route.
+Returning `true` from a constraint instructs the router that this is the correct route.

-Returning `false` from a constraint instructs Rosecomb to try the next matching route (or return a 404 if there are no further matching routes).
+Returning `false` from a constraint instructs the router to try the next matching route (or return a 404 if there are no further matching routes).

 ###### Constraint Functions